Lindy Boggs: Accomplishments

 In 1991, she was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 In 1994, Boggs was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield, one year after her husband had been among the original thirteen inductees.

 In 1997, President Bill Clinton appointed her official U.S. ambassador to the Holy See, a position she held until 2001.

 In 2005, Boggs's home on Bourbon Street in New Orleans' French Quarter sustained moderate wind damage from Hurricane Katrina.
 In 2006, she was awarded the Congressional Distinguished Service Award for her time in the House of Representatives.

 Boggs was a member of Sigma Gamma Rho, one of the four traditionally African-American sororities in the United States.

 The Boggs Center for Energy and Biotechnology Building at Tulane is named in her honor.

 Boggs and her daughter, Cokie Roberts, received the Foremother Award from the National Center for Health Research in 2013.

 Death

 Boggs died of natural causes at her home in Chevy Chase, Maryland on July 27, 2013, at age 97.
 A funeral Mass was held on August 1, 2013 at St. Louis Cathedral at 615 Pere Antoine Alley in New Orleans.
 Interment followed later in the day at St. Mary's Cemetery in New Roads, Louisiana.

+Posthumous tributes

-Governor Bobby Jindal ordered all U.S. and state flags in Louisiana to fly at half staff until August 2 in Mrs. Boggs's memory.
+After her death, Governor Bobby Jindal ordered all U.S. and state flags in Louisiana to fly at half staff until August 2, 2013 in Mrs. Boggs's memory.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Boggs for 1974.